LSU New Orleans Privateers baseball: Bruce Peddie and NCAA division relocation talks (2010–2013)

 With the exit of Tom Walter, and talks of a move to Division III or eliminating athletics all together, Assistant Coach Bruce Peddie was promoted to head coach.
 The Privateers compiled a 13–39 through the 2010 season in their final campaign in the Sun Belt before they officially left the conference on June 30, 2010.
 Despite being in division status limbo, the Privateers continued to play Division I opponents during the 2011 season as a Division I Independent and suffered another losing season.

 The 2012 season marked the first season the baseball team would not be playing a full Division I schedule since 1975.
 Instead, the Privateers were accepted by the Gulf South Conference as a provisional member.
 As such, the Privateer baseball team played a largely Division II schedule with the exception of Nicholls State, McNeese, and Southern.
 On March 8, 2012, only 11 games into the 2012 season, Chancellor Peter Fos announced that the Privateers would not go through with their intention to compete as a Division II institution and would remain Division I.

 With their Division I status reinstated, the Privateers competed in the 2013 season as Division I Independents and completed a 7–44 record.
 On May 31, 2013, it was reported that Bruce Peddie was relieved of his duties as head coach.

 The return of Ron Maestri (2013–2015)

-On July 2, 2013, UNO Athletic Director Derek Morel announced that former baseball coach and athletic director, Ron Maestri, would be returning as the head coach after a 28-year absence from coaching.
+On July 2, 2013, LSUNO Athletic Director Derek Morel announced that former baseball coach and athletic director, Ron Maestri, would be returning as the head coach after a 28-year absence from coaching.
 On February 23, 2015, it was announced that Ron Washington was named volunteer assistant.

 On May 19, 2015, Ron Maestri announced his retirement as head coach of the Privateers, effective July 1, 2015.
 Maestri finished with a 543–315–1 record with the Privateers over two stints as head coach.
 His Privateer teams appeared in the NCAA Division I baseball tournament nine times and in the College World Series two times.